 5. If I serve as a Fellow, will I have any help in planning and executing my programming ideas in my residence hall?

 Yes.
-You will have support from both the Residence Life and Housing Staff and from individuals serving in the Presidential fellows program for our recent graduates.
+You will have support from the Residence Life and Housing Staff in the implementation of programming.

 6. Will I receive any training before assuming my role as a Fellow?

 Yes.
-Prior to the launch of the program in the residence halls next fall, we will offer a series of training sessions.
-To make this as easy as possible, these will primarily take place in the form of lunch or dinner sessions approximately once a month during the spring and summer.
-There may also be a workshop or two during the summer.
-We also expect that the Fellows will continue to gather as a group after the program launches to share ideas and experiences.
+Prior to the launch of the program in the residence halls next fall, we will offer a full day of training.
+We will also facilitate the Fellows gathering as a group during the academic year to share ideas and experiences.